 Drainage:

-Arunachal Pradesh is blessed with many drainage system.
-However, the five major drainage system in Arunachal Pradesh is , Kameng, Subansiri, Siang, Lohit and Tirap river (Stastistical Handbook, Government of Arunachal Pradesh).
-Besides, the five major rivers, there are thousands of rivers and streams feeding the Bramaputra river basin.
+Arunachal Pradesh is blessed with many drainage systems.
+However, the five major drainage system in Arunachal Pradesh is Kameng, Subansiri, Siang, Lohit and Tirap river (Statistical Handbook, Government of Arunachal Pradesh).
+Additionally, the five major rivers are supplemented by thousands of smaller rivers and streams that feed the Brahmaputra River basin.

 Climate:

-Climate of the state is influenced greatly by the Himalayan Mountains and large variations in altitude across the state.
-With alpine and tundra climates in the norther part of the state to temperate climate in the middle Himalaya and humid sub tropical climate with hot summers and mild winters in the sub-tropical belt.
+The climate of the state is influenced greatly by the Himalayan Mountains and large variations in altitude across the state.
+With alpine and tundra climates in the northern part of the state, to temperate climate in the middle Himalaya and a humid sub tropical climate with hot summers and mild winters in the sub-tropical belt.
 The rainfall of Arunachal Pradesh is amongst the heaviest in the country receiving more than 3500 mm in a year.
 The state receives rainfall over a period of 8 to 9 months excepting in winter.
 Further, higher regions experience snow fall during winter.
 The average annual rainfall is 1000 mm in the higher elevations and 5750 mm in the foot hill areas.
 Average temperatures range from 15˚C to 21˚C during pre-monsoon, and the monsoon month temperatures ranges from 22˚C to 33˚C, and the summer months temperatures sometimes are higher well over 37oC.

 Forest:

-People in Arunachal Pradesh, values forest very highly due to their tribal-cultural affinity.
+People in Arunachal Pradesh values forest very highly due to their tribal-cultural affinity.
 The total forest and tree cover of the state is 666,430.67 sq km, which is 79.33% of the total geographical area (FSI, 2021).
 Forests in the state can be categorized as tropical, sub-tropical, pine, temperate and alpine with bamboos and grasses common in the degraded forests.
-Furthers, carbon sequestration of forests of Arunachal Pradesh is very significant in India.
+Furthermore, carbon sequestration of forests of Arunachal Pradesh is very significant in India.
 In Arunachal Pradesh, indigenous community institutions play an important role in forest protection, management and administration with much of the forests listed as “unclassified”.
 Apart from projected vulnerability due to climate change, the forests in Arunachal Pradesh also face several threats and biotic pressures in the form of shifting cultivation, grazing, forest fires, encroachment, commercial plantations, human-wildlife conflicts and illegal extraction of forest products along interstate borders with Assam and Nagaland (Arunachal Pradesh State Action Plan on Climate Change).

 Agriculture and Horticulture:

-People of Arunachal Pradesh is predominantly dependent on agriculture for its livelihood, as per 2011 census, about 70% of the people were dependent on agriculture for its livelihood.
+People of Arunachal Pradesh are predominantly dependent on agriculture for their livelihood, as per 2011 census, about 70% of the people were dependent on agriculture for their livelihood.
 Jhum cultivation (Shifting Cultivation) and Terrace farming (Wetland Rice Cultivation (WRC)) are the two major patterns that farmers employ.
 Due to topographic and climatic suitability various types of crops are grown in the state.
 Therefore, various types of crops are grown in the state, such as rice, maize, potato, cabbage, squash and so on.

-Recently, horticulture has grown tremendously in the state, due to agro-climatic suitability of the state.
-Crops such as Kiwi in Ziro valley, Orange in Dambuk, Pineapple in Bagra and sugar-cane in Mebo area has been promoted by the government and has been adopted by the people of the state.
+Recently, horticulture has grown tremendously in the state, due to the agro-climatic suitability of the state.
+Crops such as Kiwi in Ziro valley, Orange in Dambuk, Pineapple in Bagra and sugar-cane in Mebo area have been promoted by the government and have been adopted by the people of the state.

 Fig. 1- Location Map of Arunachal Pradesh